github/fiber-fragments/README.md

 * `method` can be of `GET` (default) or `POST`.
 * `primary` denotes a fragment that sets the response code of the page
 * `id` is an optional unique identifier (optional)
+* `ref`is an optional forwar reference to an `id` (optional)
 * `timeout` timeout of a fragement to receive in milliseconds (default is `300`)
 * `deferred` is deferring the fetch to the browser
 * `fallback` is the fallback source in case of timeout/error on the current fragment

 ## Example

-Import the middleware package this is part of the Fiber web framework
+Import the middleware package this is part of the Fiber web framework.

 ```go
 package main